-Rajendra Srivastava: Given your perspective on the importance of ecosystems and the need to invest in uncertainty, as you look at the Indian economy, what would be your advice to the captains of industry or to government ministries?
+Rajendra Srivastava: Given your perspective on the importance of ecosystems and the need to invest in uncertainty, as you look at the Indian economy, what would be your advice to the captains of industry or to the government ministries?

 William Janeway: It is entirely appropriate for the captains of industry and incumbent leaders of companies in an established position in markets to be nervous.
 The digital revolutionaries are coming and in many cases, they are already here.
 They have different cost models and different distribution models.
 The technical friction with which they deliver services is radically lower than what we are used to.
 So, there will be disruption.

-But it is now becoming apparent globally in the markets of the West and in emerging countries that the context — the social, political, cultural and regulatory context in which the digital players are causing disruption — has evolved over generations.
+But it is now becoming apparent globally in the markets of the West and in emerging countries that the context — social, political, cultural and regulatory contexts in which the digital players are causing disruption — has evolved over generations.
 The digital revolutionaries need to learn to take the context seriously.
 Most of them are only learning this lesson the hard way.

 There is an opportunity for a degree of collaboration.
 It is not a zero-sum game.
 This is also where public-private collaboration, co-operation and education is needed and can be productive.

 The biggest danger is disruption by what I will call ‘ignorant entrepreneurs’.
 They can freeze markets and prevent new technologies from providing benefits, particularly in countries where large populations have been effectively excluded from market participation by economics and where there might be opportunities for inclusion.
 This leads to a backlash.